Rototuna: Facilities and Attractions

-Rototuna has three shopping centres.
-Rototuna Shopping Centre has a New World supermarket, a BP petrol station, KFC, and Good Neighbour bar/restaurant.
+Rototuna has three shopping centres including Rototuna Shopping Centre and St James Shopping Centre.

-St James Shopping Centre offers a Countdown supermarket, a Domino's Pizza outlet, a gym, McDonald's Restaurant and Palmers Planet Garden Centre.

 The recently completed mixed-use development called Rototuna Village is a mixture of retail, hospitality, office and high end apartments.
-Tenants include - Lonestar, Harcourts Real Estate, Pita Pit, Liquorland, as well as a Fruit and Vege, Nutrition and specialty butcher.

 Future plans for a Rototuna "town-centre" is included in council planning.
 This is to be located at the corner of Resolution Drive & Borman Road.
 It is likely to include community facilities such as a library and possibly a pool - although both of these may be shared with the High Schools. $24m was proposed for library, pool and sports fields in the 2018 plan.
 Completion is planned by 2022.

 Parks

 Four large parks are being developed.
 Mangaiti Park, Te Manatu Park, Hare Puke Park and Rototuna Sports Parks.
 Construction started at the Sports Park in 2018.
 It was renamed Korokori Park in 2019 and officially opened in 2020.
 It will have 5 pitches by 2021.
 Hare Puke Park playground opened in 2018, with a theme of eels and the hinaki used to catch them.
 Plans for Mangaiti Park Te Manatu Park were developed in 2015 and a playground opened at Mangaiti in 2019.
 There are also smaller parks at Eden Park Reserve, Moonlight Drive Reserve, Rototuna Park, Te Awa O Katapaki Esplanade, Te Toe Toe Reserve and Wiltshire Drive Reserve.